 From the memo: “The level of X used in the ORDC formula, which is 2,000 MW of operating reserves, selected to represent a level below which ERCOT operators cease relying on the market and begin to take out-of-market actions”

-Discussion: X is also called the Minimum Contingency Level (MCL), and it is the level of ORDC Online Reserves which will trigger a price at VOLL (currently $9k,).
-It is important to remember that the Online Reserves is typically more than the Physical Responsive Capability (PRC), but more on that later under item V.
+Discussion: X is also called the Minimum Contingency Level (MCL), and it is the level of ORDC Online Reserves which will trigger a price at VOLL (currently $9,000).
+It is important to remember that the Online Reserves is typically more than the Physical Responsive Capability (PRC) reserves, (see Chapter VII).

 Alternatives:

 X=2000 – Current level.
-(Beth) The rationale for retaining X=2000
+(Potomac Economics – Independent Market Monitor) The rationale for retaining X=2000 is:

 There is not clarity in what needs to be fixed or what goal is to be achieved by adjustment

-X=Regup + RRS (Randy) The rationale is:
+X=Regup + RRS (Calpine) - The rationale is:

-Would continuously keep ERCOT in compliance with NERC BAL-003-1.
+Would continuously keep ERCOT in compliance with NERC BAL-003-1

-From practical standpoint would ensure ERCOT could recover frequency from a loss of 2,750 MW.
+From practical standpoint would ensure ERCOT could recover frequency from a loss of 2,750 MW

-X= Regup + RRS with RRS floor of 2750 (Shams) The rationale is:
+X= Regup + RRS with RRS floor of 2750 (Crescent Power) - The rationale is:

 Provides appropriate prices signals during scarcity triggered by EEA